taih304/Linux-Shell/Docker/README.md

 $ sudo apt-get install docker-ce docker-ce-cli containerd.io docker-compose-plugin
 ```

-In Ubuntu 16.04, there is error when performing this step
+In Ubuntu 16.04, there is error when performing this step:

 ```
 E: Unable to locate package docker-compose-plugin
 ```

 While those steps run smoothly on Ubuntu 20.04.

+However, this error doesn't effect the docker operation in Ubuntu 16.04.

 Once successfully installed, command ``docker`` is available.